Step 3 of 7

 Material changes what kind of damage is present and how serious that damage may be.

-Can you send close-up photos of the top, corners, edges, underside, hardware, and every damaged area on this dresser?
+Can you send close-up photos of the top, top edge, corners, front lip, underside, hardware, and every damaged area on this dresser?

 Tight photos help verify chips, swelling, peeling, cracking, and past repairs before you make an offer.